Makeup Artistry Training

 1. Beauty Schools

-Beauty schools, cosmetology schools, makeup school and makeup academies all sound the same but they mean slightly different things.
+Beauty schools, cosmetology schools, makeup schools and makeup academies all sound the same but they mean slightly different things.
 The term beauty school broadly refers to any school that offers lessons or courses related to beauty and makeup.
 It covers a range of techniques and themes like hairstyling (cutting, colouring and bleaching), nails (e.g. nail art) and make up.
-However, the courses offered at beauty schools are usually more generalist than specialist.
+However, the courses offered at beauty schools are usually more generalist than a specialist.

 2. Cosmetology Schools

 Cosmetology schools in contrast to beauty schools offer a much more comprehensive choice of beauty courses.
 Cosmetology is also more precise and has individual disciplines.
 It can be defined as the study and application of beauty treatments (or the art and science of beautification).
-A cosmetology school will typically involve a full length programme covering a range of beauty techniques and treatments such as hair styling, skin care (esthetics), cosmetics, nail care (manicures and pedicures), and permanent or non-permanent hair removal.
+A cosmetology school will typically involve a full-length programme covering a range of beauty techniques and treatments such as hair styling, skin care (esthetics), cosmetics, nail care (manicures and pedicures), and permanent or non-permanent hair removal.